neslihansuzen/Automatic-short-answer-grading-and-feedback-project/README.md

 The dataset  consists of students answers and model answers for 10 assignments and 2 exam questions.
 These exams and assignments are from the introductory computer science class in the University of North Texas.
 For each question, there is one model answer in the data.
 The answers have scores by two human judges, with a maximum 5 (correct answers) and minimum 0 (completely incorrect).

 [1] Suzen, N., Gorban, A., Levesley, J., & Mirkes, E. (2018).
-Automatic Short Answer Grading and Feedback Using Text Mining Methods. arXiv preprint arXiv:1807.10543.
+Automatic Short Answer Grading and Feedback Using Text Mining Methods. arXiv preprint arXiv:1807.10543. (in press).
+Procedia Computer Science.